vezeli/cit/README.md

 - `AssetPriceCurrency`: A string with the currency symbol used for pricing the Asset (e.g., USD).

-- `Transactions`: A nested container that stores a list of dictionaries with details about the transactions.
+- `Transactions`: A nested container that stores a list of records (dictionaries) with details about the transactions.

-Each dictionary within `Transactions` should include the following information:
+Each record within `Transactions` should include the following information:

-- `date`: A string indicating the transaction date.
+- `date`: A string indicating the transaction date formatted as `YYYY-MM-DD`.

 - `amount`: A numeric value representing the quantity of crypto units that were bought, sold, or spent.
 Positive values indicate buying, and negative values